JakeBaumbaugh/cmpinf0010-final-project-6/log.md

-###METRIC: Distance from playgrounds to contained trash fires.
+###METRIC: Distance from playgrounds and schools to contained trash fires.

 ###ALTERNATIVES:
 - Distance from playgrounds to crime